louisheath/javascript-course/notes.md

 ### Reduce

-Essential `foldl` from Haskell.
+Essentially `foldl` from Haskell.
 Not new to ES6.

 ```js
 const sum = arr.reduce((prev, cur, index) =>